DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] Labels in column "Code" in the table coincide with the ones in the syntax (see chunk `generate-outcomes`)

+- [ ] All the value labels in column "Code" are written in "Sentence case"

 - [ ] Section "Variable description" is filled in